microsoft/api-extractor.com-website/pages/tsdoc/tag_inheritdoc.md

   /**
    * Draws the widget on the display surface.
    * @param x - the X position of the widget
-   * @param x - the Y position of the widget
+   * @param y - the Y position of the widget
    */
   public draw(x: number, y: number): void;
 }